paularah/paularah/README.md

 * Vim (I heard it causes receding hairline, but it's worth it).
 * Linux (Well, you can't run away from it)

-### Currently Reading 📚 📖
-* Soft Skills: The software developer's life manual
-* Google technical writing course -  Casually audited this courses a couple of years ago, but I've been writing more lately, and I'd benefit from going through the material again.
-* Hands-On System Programming with Go by Alex Guerrieri — So I can pretend I'm smart on Twitter.
-* Concurrency in Go; tools and techniques for developers by Katherine Cox-Buday.

 ### Currently Learning  📝 📌
 * Linux - through the LFCS curriculum, I won't be taking the certification itself.
 * Kubernetes - In preparation to get certified as a Certified Kubernetes Administrator(CKA).
-* Terraform, shell scripting, Kubernetes and its tooling.
+* Terraform, shell scripting, Kubernetes, and its tooling.
 * Random computer sciency things.
 * Occasionally leetcode [here](https://leetcode.com/paularah/) with a particular interest in graph problems.

+### Currently Reading 📚 📖
+* Soft Skills: The software developer's life manual by John Sonmez
+* Google technical writing course -  Casually audited this courses a couple of years ago, but I've been writing more lately, and I'd benefit from going through the material again.
+* Hands-On System Programming with Go by Alex Guerrieri — So I can pretend I'm smart on Twitter.
+* Concurrency in Go; tools and techniques for developers by Katherine Cox-Buday.

 I am currently an ambassador for the [Traefik](https://traefik.io/) reverse proxy community.
 I occasionally write on my blog here [https://dev.to/paularah](https://dev.to/paularah).
 I kept a low-budget [Youtube channel](https://www.youtube.com/channel/UCgLDHwAR153t_Yv2cIi3z0g) while teaching at Solvit Africa — a bootcamp for budding software engineers.